Function approximation and nonparametric regression with binary and ternary ReLU networks

-Below we apply the second method to construct networks of depth $2$ that only use binary activation function $\mathds{1}_{[0,1)}$ to approximate H\"older continuous functions from the set with $\beta\in(0,1]$ and $F, K\in\mathbb{R}_+.$ \begin{theorem} For any $\varepsilon>0$ and for any natural number $M\geq\big(\frac{K}{\varepsilon}\big)^{1/\beta}$ there are matrices $W\in\mathbb{R}^{(dM+1)\times(d+1)}$ and $V\in\mathbb{R}^{(M+1)^d\times(dM+1)}$ such that for any $f\in\mathcal{H}^\beta_d(F, K)$ there is a vector $U_f\in\mathbb{R}^{(M+1)^d}$ with
+Below we apply the second method to construct networks of depth $2$ with non-squashing binary activation function $\mathds{1}_{[0,1)}$ to approximate H\"older continuous functions from the set with $\beta\in(0,1]$ and $F, K\in\mathbb{R}_+.$ \begin{theorem} For any $\varepsilon>0$ and for any natural number $M\geq\big(\frac{K}{\varepsilon}\big)^{1/\beta}$ there are matrices $W\in\mathbb{R}^{(dM+1)\times(d+1)}$ and $V\in\mathbb{R}^{(M+1)^d\times(dM+1)}$ such that for any $f\in\mathcal{H}^\beta_d(F, K)$ there is a vector $U_f\in\mathbb{R}^{(M+1)^d}$ with